Fact Sheet

 Solutions

-- Only 35 percent of voters support a mass transit bailout.
+- Only 35 percent of voters supported last year’s mass transit bailout.
 Opposition exceeds support from every demographic category, except Democrats, where only 49 percent support a bailout.

 - Instead of blanket funding unrelated to services provided and actual ridership, Harrisburg should redirect state aid toward fare assistance for low-income individuals.

-- Some low-income individuals are dependent on SEPTA for transportation.
+- Some low-income individuals depend on SEPTA for transportation.
 A transportation voucher would target aid to help these individuals offset increased fares.

 - Relaxing zoning laws can also help SEPTA by encouraging denser neighborhoods and growing populations in urban centers conducive to supporting mass transit systems.